arcusmaximus/TrRebootModTools/Documentation.md

 > [!TIP]
 > If there's only an empty cloth strip with ID 1111, that means the outfit doesn't have any physics.
-> You can still add physics in this case, but may have to include the object .tr11dtp file in your mod
+> You can still add physics in this case, but you need to manually add a copy of the outfit's object
-> to get things working.
-You can identify the object file by opening the .tr11objectref file
+> .trXdtp to your mod to get things working.
+You can identify this file using the first number in the
-> with the corresponding binary template.
+> mesh names in Blender.

 The addon adds a custom "Tomb Raider Cloth" tab to Blender's sidebar (which you can open by pressing `N`).
 This tab lets you perform various cloth-related operations: